 If the length information is to...
-Then change the value for Varying-length-fetch to... precede immediately the string to which it applies Y be supplied separately from the string to which it applies N
+Then change the value for Varying-length-request to... precede immediately the data to which it applies Y be supplied separately from the data to which it applies N

 If the Maximum-parcel option is set to H, then the two-byte length is considered to be an unsigned value.
-Because PL/I does not support unsigned integers, you cannot use the Varying-length-fetch option to allow the PL/I VARYING attribute for the Fetch-data-pointer for responses greater than 32767.
+Because PL/I does not support unsigned integers, you cannot use the Varying-length-request option to allow the PL/I VARYING attribute for the Request-pointer or the USING-data-pointer for requests greater than 32767.

-Since the maximum value that can be contained in the two-byte length is 65535, responses with Varying-length-fetch that require larger lengths will be rejected.
+Since the maximum value that can be contained in the two-byte length is 65535, larger lengths cannot use Varying-length-request.